 The Wolfenbüttel Lute Tablature

-The fragment consists of two paper leaves without watermarks (approximate size: 22 x 15,5 cm) from a larger source which was cut up for use as binding material.
-The host codex comes from the monastery of St. Cyriacus in Brunswick (which is why Staehelin refers to the source also as the “Braunschweiger Fragmente”, i.e. “Brunswick Fragments”) and now belongs to the Niedersächsisches Landesarchiv-Staatsarchiv Wolfenbüttel (D-Wa cod.
+The fragments consist of two paper leaves without watermarks (approximate size: 22 x 15,5 cm) from a larger source, which was cut up for use as binding material.
+The host codex came from the monastery of St. Cyriacus in Brunswick (which is why Staehelin refers to the source also as the “Braunschweiger Fragmente”, i.e. “Brunswick Fragments”) and now belongs to the Niedersächsisches Landesarchiv-Staatsarchiv Wolfenbüttel (D-Wa cod.
 VII B Hs Nr.
 264).
-The main body of that codex was most likely written and bound in 1485 in the Brunswick area, if not in the monastery of St. Cyriacus itself (letter N in this cityscape from 1550), and it is likely that also the fragments of the lute tablature come from there.
+The main body of that codex was most likely written and bound in 1485 in the Brunswick area, if not in the monastery of St. Cyriacus itself (letter N in this cityscape from 1550), and it is likely that also the fragments of the lute tablature came from there.
 This is supported by the spelling of the incipits, which also points to the Low German region.
 Staehelin dates the tablature to c1460 due to the fact that most of the concordances to these pieces can be found in manuscripts between 1450 and 1465 and that they must have been considered outdated by the time the collection was scrapped for binding material in 1485.
 It therefore would be the earliest source of lute music in existence and would date to a time, when the majority of the lute iconography shows the use of a plectrum rather than the fingers to pluck the strings.

 The Wolfenbüttel Tablature as a Lute Source